 Workers perform standard shifts of 8 hours per day and have standard working years of 220 days per year.
 However, some tasks, such as sampling and maintenance are expected to be of a short duration.
+Human factors not influenced by risk management

-Respiration volumes under conditions of use $10\text{m}^3/\text{d}$ (default value for a worker breathing for an 8h work day in RIP 3.2).
+Respiration volumes under conditions of use $10m^3/d$ (default value for a worker breathing for an 8h work day in RIP 3.2).